-Output Description Collective Performance Indicators G. Providing preparatory advice to fora and project proponents on formulation and financing of projects, managing applications to BMC for APEC Operational and TILF Special Account funding and providing BMC with independent advice on levels of support/participation, TILF linkage (for TILF projects), possible overlaps, and conformity with financial guidelines.
-Primary Responsibility : Director (Finance), Project Overseers and Directors (Program) as assigned to fora.
+Output Description Collective Performance Indicators Output Description Concerve I criormance indicators G. Providing preparatory advice to fora and project proponents on formulation and financing of projects, managing applications to BMC for APEC Operational and TILF Special Account funding and providing BMC with independent advice on levels of support/participation, TILF linkage (for TILF projects), possible overlaps, and conformity with financial guidelines.
+Primary Responsibility: Director (Finance), Project Overseers and Directors (Program) as assigned to fora.
 Project applications to BMC are accompanied by accurate and complete Secretariat commentary.
-No surprises in BMC meeting.
-H. Providing electronic support to virtual taskforces, as required.
+No surprises in BMC meeting. Н. Providing electronic support to virtual taskforces, as required.
 Primary Responsibility : Director (Information Technology) with support from Directors (Program) as assigned to fora.
 Support provided to maximize efficiencies of electronic communications within Secretariat resources.
 I. Provision of support and assistance to the strengthened IAP Peer Review Process.
 To support and provide assistance for the implementation of the strengthened IAP Peer Review Process by, among other things, selecting experts and seeking agreements on the Review Teams for member economies under review.
 Primary Responsibility: Executive Director supported by Director (Program) responsible for coordination of IAP Peer Reviews and Directors (Program) in charge of specific IAP Peer Reviews.
 To provide technical/logistical support to the Review Teams, including preparation of draft reports after the visits, and to prepare Reports of the Peer Review Sessions for the consideration of SOM.
-Primary Responsibility: Director (Program) responsible for coordination of IAP Peer Reviews and Directors (Program) responsible for coordination of IAP Peer Reviews and Director (Program) responsible for coordination of IAP Peer Reviews and Directors (Program) responsible for coordination of IAP Peer Reviews and Director (Program) responsible for coordination of IAP Peer Reviews and Directors (Program) responsible for coordination of IAP Peer Reviews and Directors (Program) in charge of specific IAP Peer Reviews and Directors (Program) in charge of specific IAP Peer Reviews.
+Primary Responsibility: Director (Program) responsible for coordination of IAP Peer Reviews and Directors (Program) in charge of specific IAP Peer Reviews.
 To the satisfaction of SOM, member economies under review and Review Teams.
 J. Provision of program evaluation services.
 Primary Responsibility : Directors (Program) responsible for program evaluation supported by other Directors (Program) and Director (Finance).